tsaik/socialinvite2/README.md

 # How It Works
 The Social Invite API will allow mobile app to invite friends via SMS.
 Simply call our API with a personalized message and recipient phone number and let Social Invitation API take care of the rest.
-Our service will apply host of filters, rules and scheduling to ahieve better consumer experience and better results.
+Our service will apply host of filters, rules and scheduling to achieve better consumer experience and better campaign results.
 Some of our features are highlighed as follow:

 1. Remove landline numbers